Soldiers' Home in Holyoke: Outbreak and deaths from COVID-19

 On September 25, 2020, Attorney General Maura Healey announced that the former superintendent Bennett Walsh, and former medical director, David Clinton, were indicted by a grand jury on 5 charges each of "Wanton or Reckless Bodily Injury to an Elder or Disabled Person", related to practices alleged to have contributed to the deaths of 84 veterans in the facility's care.
 The charges against Walsh and Clinton were also described as, "...the first criminal case in the country brought against those involved in nursing homes during the COVID-19 pandemic," by Healey.
 In November, 2021, a judge dismissed the charges, stating "the evidence does not support a finding of probable cause to believe Mr. Walsh or Mr. Clinton committed any crime".
+The criminal charges against Walsh and Clinton were reinstated by the Massachusetts Supreme Judicial Court in April, 2023.

 In August, 2021, a class action lawsuit on behalf of employees of the Holyoke Soldiers' Home was filed in federal court.
 The lawsuit names Walsh, Clinton, and three upper-level nursing managers as defendants, and alleges that management placed workers' lives and health in danger.
 In May, 2022, the state of Massachusetts agreed to a $56 million settlement under which the families of the 84 veterans who died from Covid-19 before June 23, 2020, will receive at least $400,000 each.
 The group of veterans who contracted Covid-19 and survived past June 23, 2020, will receive lesser amounts.